georgemois23/pamac/README.md

 <p>The primary feature of this website is a wall where users can upload messages either with their credentials or anonymously.</p>

 <p>The project is still under construction; the main structure of the front end is almost complete.
-The backend is not yet implemented, as I am currently learning Spring Boot to manage the database and user interactions.</p>
+The backend is not yet implemented, as I am currently learning FastApi to manage the database and user interactions.</p>